Milleshaug Farm

 Marta and Berta Milleshaug

 The sisters Marta (1895–1990) and Berta (1897–1988) took over the farm after their brother.
-Both were unmarried and ran the farm until it was abandoned.
+Both were unmarried and ran the farm until 1968.

 Farm abandoned